EthereumCommonwealth/Proposals/README.md

 Any member of the community can create a funding proposal.
 A community member can propose any activity that contributes to the improvement of the Callisto project.
 The proposal creator can himself implement this proposal and receive a payment for it, or leave the proposal open so that other community members can work on it and receive a reward.

+# Proposal handling

+Since January 28, 2019, proposals will be reviewed by @Dexaran twice a week (every Monday and Thursday).
+After the proposal has been reviewed, it will be assigned the appropriate status (label).
+It should be noted that the proposals may not only be the goals of funding.
+Proposals may represent information such as hiring details, open vacancies or freelancers guidelines.
+In this case, informational proposal will be reviewed and considered by Callisto Team and an appropriate status will be assigned.

+Each proposal can have the following labels:

+- *no label* - this proposal is not yet reviewed.

+- `accepted` - contributors can start working on the implementation of this proposal.
+The funding goal of this proposal will be paid for the successful implementation **OR** information provided in this proposal is accepted by Callisto Team.

+- `rejected` - the implementation of this proposal will not be paid **OR** information provided in this proposal is **not** accepted by Callisto Team.

+- `in-progress` - this proposal is accepted and contributors are already working on its implementation on the agreed terms.

+- `under consideration` - this proposal has been reviewed, but the decision has not yet been made.
+This proposal requires a discussion within the Callisto Team or with the community in the corresponding issue comment thread.

+- `on-hold` -  this proposal has been reviewed.
+This proposal has been postponed and is not currently being discussed.

+- `withdrawn` - this proposal is invalid or outdated.

+- `spam` - this proposal is not related to Callisto Network  or duplicates another proposal.

+- `hire` - additional label that marks proposals related to hiring.

+### Proposal closing

+Most of proposals are not closed immediately after the decision is made.
+When a proposal is considered for the first time, it is assigned a status label representing the decision regarding the proposal.
+Proposals with assigned statuses remain open and the authors of the proposals can leave comments and provide arguments regarding their position.If the proposal with the status `rejected` or `withdrawn` is revised and the decision is not changed, then the proposal is closed.

+`accepted` proposals are closed when the payment for the proposal implementation is made. `accepted` informational proposals are closed after the official announcement is made.

+`spam` proposals are closed immediately.

+For questions, feedback and reports: dexaran@callisto.network

 # Submitting a proposal

 Follow these steps to submit a proposal: